 At Shifa Breast Clinic, a multidisciplinary team of professionals provides personalized care to breast cancer patients by offering effective options for diagnosis and treatment including complex and rare conditions.

-Breast cancer diagnosis can be overwhelming and to help patients get through each stage from screening to treatment, the clinic offers services of a breast nurse educator and navigator.
+A breast cancer diagnosis can be overwhelming and to help patients get through each stage from screening to treatment, the clinic offers the services of a breast nurse educator and navigator.